degenerat3/meteor/docs/core_api.md

 Method: `POST`
 Params:
 ```
-TBD
+mode:      the action mode
+args:      required arg data for the mode type
+target:    the group to run the action against
 ```

 ### `/add/result`
-	update an action with the included "result" (usually oputput of action)
+Desc: update an action with the included "result" (usually oputput of action)
-Desc: queue a new action assigned to a group
 Method: `POST`
 Params:
 ```
-TBD
+aid:       the action id this result is associated with
+data:      the action result data to store (usually output of the action)
 ```

-### `/bot/checkin
+### `/bot/checkin`
 Desc: the endpoint listeners will query when a bot "beacons."
 Checks if any action is pending, returns proto for any pending actions or "None"
 Method: `POST`
 Params:
 ```
-TBD
+uuid:      the previously-registered unique identifier for the bot [string]
 ```

 ## List

 ### `/list/bots`
 Desc: print all bots and what host they're associated with